matthewbowling123/Engineering_4_Notebook/README.md

 ### Reflection
 This assignment ultimately proved difficult due to the OLED which requires very specific code and wiring.
 I ended up revisiting the past OLED assignment for a refresher on how they work.
 I then learned about commands that import shapes like lines, triangles, and circles.
 After displaying these on the OLED it was just a matter of printing the shapes.
 The Splash command became very helpful during this assignment as well.

+## Morse Code

+### Description
+For this assignment I was instructed to make code that reads any input I type in and print it back out in morse code.
+### Evidence

 ## FEA_part_3

 ### Description